loculus-project/loculus/kubernetes/README.md

 # Kubernetes setup

-This directory contains a Helm chart to deploy Pathoplexus instances for several purposes.
+This directory contains a Helm chart to deploy Loculus instances for several purposes.
 The Helm variable `environment` reflects those purposes:
 * `local`: Running locally with ports
 * `server`: Running on a server with domain name